 As startling and disturbing as the idea may be to some believers, the claim that every knee will bow and every tongue confess the name of Jesus Christ is false.

 Those who would disagree will likely point to Paul's letter to the Philippians:

-"There!", charge the critics, "How do you deal with that?
+"There!" the critics charge.
+"How do you deal with that?
 There it is in plain English!"

-Well...it is the plain English that is the problem.
+Unfortunately, it is the "plain English" that is the problem.

 The name "Jesus Christ" was never spoken or heard in Messiah's lifetime.
-In fact, it was not spoken until about a thousand years later in the 11th century.
+In fact, no one uttered that name until about a thousand years later in the 11th century.

-The English word "Jesus" comes to us from the Late Latin word Jesus (pronounced jay soos).
+The English word "Jesus" comes to us from the Late Latin word Jesus (pronounced yay soos).

 This Latin word came from the Greek word Iēsous.

 And that Greek word came from the Hebrew word Yeshua.